All Episodes

 Why?

-Why is it so stunning that the Hezbollah are anti Semitic?
+Why is it so stunning that the Hezbollahs are anti-Semitic?

 Why is it such a shock?

-And and there is, aside from the narrow focus of everybody in the drive-by media, and aside from the you know the action line and nothing else will permeate that, there's something else that has to be there for this to be possible.
+And there is, aside from the narrow focus of everybody in the drive-by media, and aside from the action line, and nothing else will permeate that, there's something else that has to be there for this to be possible.

-For Dan Rather say, Yeah, yeah, no, there's no moral equivalence and do nothing about it his whole career.
+For Dan rather say, yeah, yeah, there's no moral equivalence and do nothing about it his whole career.

-Like somebody asked me the other day, how come so many Hollywood people uh and and and liberal Jewish people are not active for Israel in it?
+Like somebody asked me the other day, how come so many Hollywood people and liberal Jewish people are not actively for Israel in this?

 They're liberals first.

-Now the drive bys, and what rather here Butter says, and I told Snerdley this and we left yesterday, and he didn't think I knew what I was talking about.
+Now, the drive-bys, and what rather here, Butcher says, I told Snerdley this when we left yesterday, and he didn't think I knew what I was talking about.

-As I said to Snerdley, I said, look, the drive-bys cannot acknowledge hate on the part of the Hezbos.
+So I said to Snerdley, I said, look, the drive-bys cannot acknowledge hate on the part of the hizbos.

 They have made hate a crime in this country.

-So they can't acknowledge that the Hezbos hate.
+So they can't acknowledge that the hizbos hate.

 It's not hate.